franPenedo16/ZK-SNARKS-TFM/libsnark/README.md

 - **proof/**:
   Directory where the resulting zk-SNARK proof and the verification key are stored after execution.

+- **stats/**:
+  Directory with shell scripts that repeatedly run the proof-generation process to collect memory usage metrics (PSS and RSS) and measure elapsed execution time.

 - **data.json**:
   JSON file containing the inputs used for generating the proof, including the password, DNI, and Sudoku data.